 Pregnant?
 It’s normal to consider how you want labor and delivery to go.
 While some women keep their plan short, like “epidural and get the baby out,” big planners like to go more in-depth and consider music and positions while laboring, allowing certain medications but not others, and so on.

 For the record, pregnant women aren’t required to have birth plans written out with their healthcare provider.
-In fact, according to Dr. Philomena Salvemini, an OB-GYN at Novant Health Southeast OB/GYN in Matthews, North Carolina, most women don’t write birth plans.
+In fact, most women don’t write birth plans.

 Wondering if writing a birth plan makes sense for you?
 Consider these 8 things.